Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

-Really, Linux stores only 2 pieces of data within the syncookie which can be later reversed - the lower 8 bits of the source-sequence number as well as the 'data' value, which on further analysis is an index into the `mss` size array.
+Really, Linux stores only 2 pieces of data within the syncookie which can be later reversed - the lower 8 bits of the source-sequence number as well as the `data` value, which on further analysis is an index into the `mss` size array.

-This doesn't help us much because we pretty much already know both of these things - the source sequence is something that we provide, and for various mediums the MSS is very well known or can be guessed fairly reliably.
+We really don't care much about these two pieces of data because we pretty much already know both of these things - the source sequence number is something that we provide, and for various mediums the MSS is very well known or can be guessed fairly reliably.

 An important thing to note is the `syncookie_secret`.
 It is a 2-element array of 128 bit keys for SIPHash.
 This makes our effective key length 256 bits.